Interstate 4 which bisects Longwood provides easy access for Longwood businesses and residents to reach Orlando, Daytona Beach, and Tampa.

 A 40 minute drive east on U.S. 4 and it intersects with U.S. 95, which travels along Florida's Atlantic coast and the eastern seaboard of the U.S. A 90 minute drive west on U.S. 4 and U.S. 75 provides a direct route to Atlanta and Florida's Gulf Coast

 Other major state roadways include SR. 434, 17/92 and 427.

 Toll roads include State Road 528, State Road 408, State Road 417 and State Road 429 - 100 miles encircling Orlando.
-The Orlando-Orange County Expressway Authority (OOCEA) manages this network of roads including large portions of a beltway around Orlando.
-The OOCEA operates an electronic toll collection system known as E-PASS, one of the first and most widely-used systems of its kind in the U.S.
+The Central Florida Expressway Authority manages this network of roads including large portions of a beltway around Orlando.
+The Authority operates an electronic toll collection system known as E-PASS, one of the first and most widely-used systems of its kind in the U.S.